About the course

 The Renewable Energy Marine Structures CDT is resourced by the UK's Engineering and Physical Sciences Research Council, and is jointly hosted by Cranfield University and Oxford University.
 Application to Oxford University leads to enrolment on the Oxford stream of the CDT.
 This stream of work will involve topics in geotechnical engineering, structural engineering, fluid mechanics and tidal energy.
 Oxford students will spend an induction term from October to December at Cranfield University before completing the remainder of their course at Oxford.

 The department has well-equipped research areas and workshops, that together with offices, lecture theatres, specialist research libraries, common room, stores, reprographics and other facilities, occupies some 16,000 square metres.
-Currently there are approximately 280 research students and about 80 postdoctoral researchers and research fellows within the department and its external research income is some £12m annually.
+The department has around 350 research students and about 200 postdoctoral researchers and research fellows.
+Direct funding of research grants and contracts, from a variety of sources, amounts to an annual turnover of approximately £25m in addition to general turnover of about £26m.

 The key research area for the CDT is Renewable Energy Marine Structures.
 At Oxford this will principally involve civil engineering, focused on geotechnical engineering, structural engineering, fluid mechanics and tidal energy.
 In geotechnical engineering the department has a very well equipped laboratory focusing on laboratory scale model testing, with a number of bespoke loading rigs for carrying out research into the response of offshore foundations.